Dekita/palhub-server/README.md

 Automatic backups are enabled by defualt every hour.
 This can be customized using ENV variables.
 Backup files will be automatically zipped and saved into 'backups'.

 ## Common Errors
 If building on windows, you MUST be WITHIN a wsl environment & command terminal to build the container properly.
+I havent been able to build this properly from a windows command line.
+If you know why and can help, let me know <3
 If you get the `unexpected permission` error when building, run `sudo chmod -R 755 ./server`.

 ### Credit && Thanks
-Tangerie - for helping with my build issues and general idiotic questions Peepoturtle - for their initial repo on running palworld windows server via proton
+- Tangerie - for helping with my build issues and general idiotic questions
+- Peepoturtle - for their initial repo on running palworld windows server via proton

-## Notes:
+#### Notes:
 Default admin credentials for .htpasswd: user=PalHUB pass=PassHUB This will be properly implemented once the admin panel is setup.

+The 'logs' directories files will be cleaned for each boot, except from the logs/subfolders, which are mounted from their respective running containers.. eg, logs/nginx are the log files from the nginx instance - and its upto that how often it cleans those.

+#### TODO:
+add basic admin panel to control server config + rcon support etc. validate community server listing works as intended

+netdata.conf doesnt seem to be getting properly read - fix that
+- add custom netdata panels for game specific events using statsd